transitional-ai/transitional-ai.github.io/_pages/home.md

 ## History

 t~ai was created at UNSW School of Mathematics and Statistics in January 2020 by Dr Rohitash Chandra.
 The vision of the group was planned in 2019 at the University of Sydney.
-The group has transitioned from the Artificial Intelligence and Cybernetics Research Group at Software Foundation (Fiji) and University of the South Pacific (2013 - 2015).
+The group has transitioned from the Artificial Intelligence and Cybernetics Research Group at Software Foundation (Fiji) and University of the South Pacific, Fiji (2013 - 2015).
 Since then, we have been actively recruiting research students and interns who have shaped the course of our research - and enabled the development of novel methodologies and applications.